 No Change in the Dividend Payout Ratio

-To calculate dividend payout ratio, divide dividends by total earnings or divide dividend per share by earnings per share.
-Hence, it is the percentage of earnings that is paid to the shareholder.
-After paying the dividend to the shareholders the amount that remains, is the amount that is reinvested in the business.
+To calculate the dividend payout ratio, divide dividends by total earnings or divide the dividend per share by earnings per share.
+Hence, it is the percentage of earnings paid to the shareholder.
+After paying the dividend to the shareholders, the amount that remains is the amount reinvested in the business.
 Hence, the constant dividend payout ratio is important to calculate SGR.

 Sales Need to Increase Faster to the Level Market Factors Allow